 COVID and shoulder pain

-COVID-19 has impacted all of us in very obvious ways—shutdowns, supply chain issues, and social implications for starters.
+The COVID-19 virus has impacted all of us in very obvious ways—shutdowns, supply chain issues, and social implications for starters.
+For others, the effects of COVID-19 may include long-lasting physical disabilities, including shoulder pain and dysfunction.

 Alvarez et al. examined shoulder pain in COVID-19 survivors after being on mechanical ventilation.
 In their group, 20 patients were evaluated by a physical therapist for pain, decreased motion, and decreased strength in their shoulder.